Jens Stage

-Jens Dalsgaard Stage (born 8 November 1996) is a Danish professional footballer who plays as a midfielder for Bundesliga side Werder Bremen and the Denmark national team.
+Jens Dalsgaard Stage (born 8 November 1996) is a Danish professional footballer who plays as a midfielder for Bundesliga side Werder Bremen.

 Club career

 AGF

 On 27 January 2016, it was confirmed that Stage had signed a contract with AGF.
 Previously, he played for Brabrand IF.
 Before his transfer, he played matches for the reserve team of AGF.
 He also trained with FC Midtjylland in 2015.

-On 8 May 2016, Stage got his professional and Superliga debut for AGF, in a match against FC Midtjylland.
+On 8 May 2016, Stage got his professional Superliga debut for AGF, in a match against FC Midtjylland.
 He started on the bench, replacing Dino Mikanović in the 84th minute.
 Stage's contract got extended in December 2016 until 2019.

 Copenhagen

 On 1 July 2019, FC Copenhagen announced, that they had signed Stage from AGF on a five-year contract, after he had rejected several offers from foreign clubs.
 Shortly after signing, in mid-July, Stage's apartment in Aarhus was subjected to vandalism and arson.
 An object was thrown through a window and, according to AGF, was the cause of a "minor fire damage".
 FC Copenhagen distanced themselves from the vandalism on their official website.
 AGF offered their assistance to local police, who following the incident began an investigation of the case.
 According to DR, no major damage was done to the apartment as the fire went out again shortly after it was ignited.
 AGF's chairman, Jacob Nielsen, stated on AGF's official website that if the perpetrators "are identified and it turns out that the perpetrators have some connection to our fan base, then they will - in addition to a civil sentence - get a lifelong suspension for all AGF's matches".

 Stage made his debut for Copenhagen on 14 July 2019 in a 3–2 away victory over OB in the Superliga, where he came on as a substitute in the 69th minute for Robert Skov.
 He was also a substitute in his second match for the club, before making his first start in the subsequent match away against Horsens.

 He made his UEFA Europa League group stage debut on 19 September 2019 in a 1–0 win over Swiss side Lugano.